-His Total Expenses are \$51,496 based on
+His Total Expenses are \$54,135 based on

-Deemed Basic expenses of \$49,996 for first-year student living away from home See budget table on page 10 Further Additional expenses of \$1,500 for his computer purchase See page 11-13 for allowable computer expense
+Deemed Basic expenses of \$52,635 for first-year student living away from home See budget table on page 10 Further Additional expenses of \$1,500 for his computer purchase See page 11 for allowable computer expense

-His Total Resources are \$10,179 based on
+His Total Resources are \$8,800 based on

-Parental deeming contribution of \$1,379 See pages 16-18 for parental deeming formula Summer deeming contribution of \$1,000 See pages 15-16 for summer deeming formula Government student assistance of \$7,800 See pages 13-14 for government student financial assistance
+Student Socio-economic Index of \$0 See pages 18-21 for socio-economic index formula Summer deeming contribution of \$1,000 See pages 17-18 for summer deeming formula Government student assistance of \$7,800 See pages 14-15 for government student financial assistance

-Steve's Total Expenses exceed his Total Resources by \$41,317, which represents his Unmet Need (\$51,496 - \$10,179).
+Steve's Total Expenses exceed his Total Resources by \$45,335, which represents his Unmet Need (\$54,135 - \$8,800).
 The Faculty of Law will advise Steve that it will provide him with a combination of bursaries (non-repayable grants) and an interest subsidy on his approved student lines of credit amount (repayable to the bank from which the loan is received).

-Steve is required to submit the following documents by September 7, 2021 in order for the Faculty to make a final need assessment:
+Steve is required to submit the following documents by June 1, 2022 in order for the Faculty to make a final need assessment:

-- 1. His mother's 2018, 2019 and 2020 income tax notice of assessment - 2.
-Copy of computer purchase receipts - 3.
-Summary showing his total pre-law education OSAP loans - 4.
-Notice of assessment for his 2021-2022 government student financial assistance - 5.
-Copy of his 2021-2022 government student loan application - 6.
-Final summer earnings paystub showing year-to-date earnings. - 7.
-His rental agreement for the academic year.
+- His mother's 2018, 2019 and 2020 income tax notice of assessment - Copy of computer purchase receipts

+- Summary showing his total pre-law education OSAP loans - Notice of assessment for his 2022-2023 government student financial assistance - Copy of his 2022-2023 government student loan application

+By September 6th, Steve needs to submit the following documents if he wishes to have his financial need assessed by Sept 23 deadline:

+- Final summer earnings paystub showing year-to-date earnings. - His rental agreement for the academic year.